 Pope Leo XIII (b.
 2 March 1810 – d.
 20 July 1903), born Gioacchino Vincenzo Raffaele Luigi Pecci, began his pontificate on 20 February 1878.
 His papacy is the fourth longest in the history of the Church.
-He is known for his intellect, having composed the Prayer to Archangel St Michael and combating modern errors.
+He is known for his intellect, for having composed the Prayer to Archangel St Michael and for combating modern errors.

 On 28 December 1878, he published the encyclical “Quod Apostolici Muneris” on socialism.
 It is approximately 3,800 words in 12 paragraphs and begins by mentioning the spread of socialism and its aim to overthrow society.